Academic Calendar 2024/25

 Entrance requirements

-• Successful completion at the post-secondary level, and within the past two years, of a Legal Administrative Assistant certificate program that includes a practicum; or
+• Successful completion at the post-secondary level, within the past two years, of a Legal Administrative Assistant certificate program that includes a practicum.

-• Two years’ legal administrative experience and current employment in a law firm, and proof of 60 wpm typing speed (attach copy of certificate).
+• Two years’ legal administrative experience and current employment in a law firm.
+Applicants must submit a resume and letter from their employer confirming their position.

 When to apply